Jk289/Arduino-controls-fans-based-on-temperature/README.md

 # Arduino controls fans based on temperature

-![Arduino-controls-fans-based-on-temperature⁩.png] (Mac Fusion Drive⁩/Users⁩/John⁩/Documents⁩/Projects to GitHub⁩/Arduino-controls-fans-based-on-temperature⁩.png)
+![Design on Proteus] (Mac Fusion Drive⁩/Users⁩/John⁩/Documents⁩/Projects to GitHub⁩/Arduino-controls-fans-based-on-temperature⁩.png)

 This code has been created to exercise Arduino language development (focused in C++) for Arduino MCU modules.